-- where the amount of GST incurred is not recoverable from the taxation authority, it is recognised as part of the cost of acquisition of an asset or as part of an item of expense; or - for trade and other receivables and payables which are recognised inclusive of GST.
+- Where the amount of GST incurred is not recoverable from the taxation authority, it is recognised as part of the cost of acquisition of an asset or as part of an item of expense. - Trade and other receivables and payables which are recognised inclusive of GST.

-The net amount of GST recoverable from, or payable to, the taxation authority is included as part of receivables or payables.
+The net amount of GST recoverable from, or payable to, the tax authority is included as part of receivables or payables.